-There are two types of Open Access journals, Green Open Access Journals and Gold Open Access Journals.
-Green journals give authors permission to self-archive in some way, usually in an institutional repository.
+There are many types of Open Access journals, Green, Gold, and Hybid being the most frequent types.
+Green open access policies give authors permission to self-archive in some way, usually in an institutional repository.
 Gold journals provide immediate access to articles but the author or author's institution pays a fee at time of publication.

 (Harnad, S., T. Brody, F. Vallieres, L. Carr, S. Hitchcock, Y. Gingras, C. Oppenheim, C. Hajjem, and E. Hilf.
 "The Access/Impact Problem and the Green and Gold Roads to Open Access: An Update."
 Serials Review 34.1 (2008): 36-40.
 Web.)